jsndyks/web/mov/logoGrid.md

 #### BUSY, CRAZY INTERACTIONS

-And we can go crazy with busy shape interactions if we don't like sleep ...
+And we can go crazy with busy shape interactions if we don't like sleep, many of these are inspired and informed by, if not directly lifted from, by Jo's _tiles_ examples from the City UG BootCamp ...

 <img src="./img/diverseCDT.logo.BUSY.0.png" width="300"/>
 <img src="./img/diverseCDT.logo.BUSY.1.png" width="300"/>